pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 Rest assured that the Curling IO business model isn't to inundate you with advertisements, monopolize your attention, or sell your data like some other popular online platforms.

-If you're concerned about who will see your Curler data however, please review our [privacy statement](/privacy) and [terms of use](/terms) for more details.
+If you're concerned about who will see your Profile data however, please review our [privacy statement](/privacy) and [terms of use](/terms) for more details.